Ask people to donate the food bank’s most needed healthy food items:

 How to Host Your Healthy Food Drive

-Your SuperFood Drive will help to ensure that all people, regardless of income level, have access to healthy food!
+Your SuperFood Drive will help all people, regardless of income level, have access to healthy food!

 1. Choose a location to host the drive.